Nine News Sydney: History

 Nine News Sydney is also broadcast to southern and central New South Wales & the ACT in addition to local Nine News bulletins.
 It is presented from the Nine Network's TCN-9 Studio 1.

 On 6 January 2014, all Nine national channels permanently extended their 6pm news service to one hour pushing A Current Affair into the 7pm timeslot.

 In November 2017, it was announced that Georgie Gardner had been appointed co-host of Today replacing Lisa Wilkinson.
 Deborah Knight has been announced as Gardner's successor presenting Nine News Sydney on Friday and Saturday nights.

 In January 2019, it was announced that Deborah Knight had been appointed co-host of Today replacing Karl Stefanovic.

 In January 2020, Georgie Gardner returned to front the weekend bulletin, replacing Deborah Knight who went on to hosting the radio drive show on 2GB.

+In December 2021, weekend sports presenter Erin Molan resigned from the network after 11 years.
+James Bracey was later announced as her replacement.

+In March 2022, Cameron Williams resigned after 16 years at the Nine Network for personal reasons.
+James Bracey replaced Williams with Roz Kelly replacing Bracey as weekend sports presenter.

+In November 2025, it was announced that Amber Sherlock, Nine News weather presenter, had been made redundant, one of several on air faces impacted by job cuts across Broadcast and Streaming Divisions.

+Fill-in presenters for the bulletin include Mark Burrows and Jayne Azzopardi (news), Emma Lawrence and Danika Mason (sport) and Airlie Walsh, Kate Creedon and Sophie Walsh (weather).

 Current presenters

 Fill-in presenters

 The weekend (Friday and Saturday) team are generally the predominant substitutes for the weeknight bulletin.
 Mark Burrows is the primary fill-in news presenter with Charles Croucher, Jayne Azzopardi and Lizzie Pearl also filling in from time to time.
 Danika Mason and Emma Lawrence are the main fill-in sport presenters, while Kate Creedon, Airlie Walsh or Sophie Walsh present the weather if neither Amber Sherlock or Belinda Russell are available.